bitwiseworks/cmake-os2/Help/variable/CMAKE_INSTALL_PREFIX_INITIALIZED_TO_DEFAULT.rst

-CMake sets this variable to a ``TRUE`` value when the :variable:`CMAKE_INSTALL_PREFIX` has just been initialized to its default value, typically on the first run of CMake within a new build tree.
+CMake sets this variable to a ``TRUE`` value when the :variable:`CMAKE_INSTALL_PREFIX` has just been initialized to its default value, typically on the first run of CMake within a new build tree and the :envvar:`CMAKE_INSTALL_PREFIX` environment variable is not set on the first run of CMake.
 This can be used by project code to change the default without overriding a user-provided value:

 .. code-block:: cmake

   if(CMAKE_INSTALL_PREFIX_INITIALIZED_TO_DEFAULT)
-    set(CMAKE_INSTALL_PREFIX "/my/default" CACHE PATH "..."
-FORCE)
+    set_property(CACHE CMAKE_INSTALL_PREFIX PROPERTY VALUE "/my/default")
   endif()